skip to main content

 Course Overview

-This course is designed to teach you the basics about ceramic skills and how to work with clay and different ways to glaze.
+This course is designed to teach you the basics about hand building ceramic skills and how to work with clay and different ways to glaze.
 The course is ideal for beginners and for people who have some experience in ceramics and now want to develop upon these existing skills.
 This course can lead to further vocational study with in the area of ceramics and pottery

 • Study Mode